Skip to main content

 Current Status: Sustain

-In accordance with the Companies Act 2014, as amended, professional accountancy organizations operating in Ireland share responsibility for establishing initial professional development (IPD) and continuing professional development (CPD) requirements for professional accountants and auditors.
-The Irish Auditing and Accounting Supervisory Authority (IAASA) oversees the regulatory framework for the profession and monitors the education and training requirements established by Prescribed Accountancy Bodies (PABs).
+In Ireland, professional accountancy organizations share responsibility for establishing initial professional development and continuing professional development (CPD) requirements for their members.
+The Irish Auditing and Accounting Supervisory Authority (IAASA) oversees the regulatory activities of prescribed accountancy bodies, including education, training, and CPD requirements relevant to the profession.

 Current Status: Sustain